-Students will not use cell phones during school time.
-With permission, students may make calls on their cell phones or office phone while in the office.
+Students will not use cell phones during school time (8:00-3:00PM).
+With permission, students may make calls on their cell phones or office phones while in the office.
 Other times may be allowed with approval from the office.